danimbrogno/zksync-drewcoin/README.md

 As we enter middle age, we must acknowledge the factors that threaten to diminish the potency, vigor and virility that we bring to this cherished annual event.

-Fortunately blockchain technology has arrived just in time to preserve the original intent of Drewapalooza: To unite the gentlemen of [REDACTED] Ridge High School and their associates, if only for one weekend a year, to remind Drew that he is our b****.
+Fortunately blockchain technology has arrived just in time to preserve the original intent of Drewapalooza: To unite the gentlemen of [REDACTED] Ridge High School and their associates, if only for one weekend a year.

 Without further delay, I humbly submit to you my governance proposal for "Proof of Palooza", a decentralized autonomous organization dedicated to preserving the rich culture of Drewapalooza.